 The following 3 steps will set your business up for SEO success:

 Before you do anything, research the business names you have thought of for your business.
 Why?
 There are a few reasons.

 First, someone may have used it before you and has already bought the domain name, meaning you can’t have that domain name.

-In other cases you may find your domain name is very similar to a dodgy website which could give your business a bad name.
+In other cases you may find your domain name is very similar to a dodgy website which could give your business a bad name or bad reputation.

-Now do you see why research is super important before registering you business?
+This why research is so important before registering you business.

 Research domain providers.
 You can purchase a domain from GoDaddy or Melbourne-based VentraIP.
 Although, you can also go directly to Wix, SquareSpace or Shopify, if you plan to use them for your first business website.

 Also, while on the subject of online platforms, research which platforms suit your marketing budget for business.
 The intuitive “build-it-yourself” platforms are great for new business owners to get their business live.

 As WordPress or a CMS platform would be best for businesses who are 2 years+ in business, as they allow you to customise your website to match your branding and allow you to add more features to help your audience.